 However a Financial Institution must apply the [CD] Regulations in force at the time with reference to the published [CD] Guidance Notes.
-Where a Financial Institution identifies an element of the US Regulations or an element of another Intergovernmental Agreement that provides for a beneficial position to be taken, then it should contact the Comptroller/Assessor/Director to discuss the issue.

 If the US authorities subsequently amend the underlying US Regulations to introduce additional or broader exemptions, the [[CD] authorities] will incorporate these changes into the [CD] Regulations or Guidance Notes subject to the agreement of the IRS.
 Any updates will be published on the dedicated [Exchange of Information webpage]